 It is important to remember that reconciliation agreements are made with the intention of staying in the marriage, but are often entered into during a difficult or tumultuous personal time.
 For this reason, judges will be careful to examine the terms of all reconciliation agreements to ensure that neither party was coerced into agreeing to unfavorable terms in order to make a “sacrifice” or to make up for previous indiscretions.

 Contact our Reconciliation Agreement Attorneys Today

 At Jacobs Berger, our attorneys understand that re-forming a strong marriage is a difficult and admirable thing to do.
 We offer dynamic and personalized legal solutions to our clients seeking reconciliation agreements across New Jersey.
 Lean on our experience to help you and your spouse draft a fair and enforceable reconciliation agreement that will help to secure the future of your marriage.

-Contact us online or through our Morristown offices by dialing (973) 710-4366 today for a confidential and comprehensive case assessment regarding your individual needs and concerned when it comes to your reconciliation agreement.
+Contact us online or through our Morristown offices by dialing (973) 281-4859 today for a strategic planning session regarding your individual needs and concerned when it comes to your reconciliation agreement.